 – Classifying patents and technology: Categorizing innovation is difficult.
 Categories are static, innovation is dynamic.
 Innovation can and does happen in-between established categories.
 Yet, it is very important to categorize patents, because the dynamic of innovation and the logic of taking out patents differ according to technology and to industry.
 However, such labels are usually missing from the datasets.
 The availability of the textual description of patents presents a great opportunity to address the challenge of classification.

 – Extending the geographical scope of possible investigations: Most studies relying on the full text of historical patents rely on those issued by the United States of America, because of their easy availability in digitized form.
-To investigate similar questions for other countries, the available scanned material would need to be prepared and processed to be turned into clean digital full text, and results from off-the-shelf OCR software are of varying and sometimes questionable quality.
+To investigate similar questions for other countries, the available scanned material would need to be prepared and processed to be turned into clean digital full text, and results from off-the-shelf optical character recognition (OCR) software are of varying and sometimes questionable quality.
 This would be an interesting challenge for people interested in computer vision and OCR, and in bringing about a less one-sided view of innovation.

 Project type: semester project or master’s thesis.